 - One, two and three-dimensional flow

-discover this Steady and unsteady flow
+Steady and unsteady flow

 Steady flow is that type of flow in which fluid parameters (velocity, pressure, density etc.) at any point in the flow field do not change with time.
 This means that the fluid particles passing through a fixed point have the same flow parameters like velocity, pressure, surface tension etc. The parameters may be different at the different cross-section of the flow passage.